anjanhans/portfolio/saas-churn-analysis/README.md

 ⁃	Analyse which plan caused the most drop

-⁃	Check whether churn increased during this quarter
+⁃	We saw the quarterly churn increased during this timeframe, this could be the reason

 ### Lower contribution of Basic and Pro plans